Jeremiah Wind Farm, Gundagai, NSW

 About Squadron Energy

 Squadron Energy is Australia’s leading renewable energy company that develops, operates and owns renewable energy assets in Australia.
 We are 100% Australian owned and have 1.1 gigawatts (GW) of renewable energy in operation and 900MW under construction.
-We are committed to launching 14GW of projects by 2030, powering the equivalent of six million homes.
+With proven experience and expertise across the project lifecycle, we work with local communities and our customers to lead the transition to Australia’s clean energy future.

 Contact